René Jalbert

 René Marc Jalbert CV CD (20 February 1921 – 21 January 1996) was a retired Canadian Forces officer and sergeant-at-arms of the National Assembly of Quebec, known for his role in ending Denis Lortie's killing spree in the Parliament Building on 8 May 1984.
-Later he served as Usher of the Black Rod for the Parliament of Canada.
+Later he was Usher of the Black Rod for the Parliament of Canada.

 Military career

 Jalbert served in World War II and the Korean War, ultimately attaining the rank of major in the Royal 22e Régiment.

 Sergeant-at-arms

-After his military career, he served as sergeant-at-arms in the National Assembly of Quebec.
+After his military career, he was sergeant-at-arms in the National Assembly of Quebec, beginning in March 1975.

 On 8 May 1984, Denis Lortie entered the Parliament Building in the morning, before government business had begun, killing three government employees and wounding 13 others on his way to the Assembly Chamber.
 Upon learning of Lortie's presence, Jalbert entered the Assembly Chamber.
 Seeing Lortie in uniform, Jalbert showed the gunman his identification as a military veteran, opening a dialogue with him.
 Jalbert convinced Lortie to allow several employees to leave the premises.
 Then he invited Lortie into his downstairs office to discuss the situation, in effect setting himself up as hostage while removing Lortie from the scene.
 At extreme personal risk, Jalbert spent four hours persuading Lortie to surrender to police.

 Jalbert's actions almost certainly prevented a higher death toll.
 For his bravery, Jalbert was awarded the Cross of Valour, Canada's highest civilian award for bravery, which was presented to him 9 November 1984, by Governor General Jeanne Sauvé in a ceremony at Rideau Hall, Ottawa.